 It turns out that Oh Doctor! and the subsequent Arbuckle – Keaton short Coney Island (1917 – see further below) both feature scenes filmed on E 176th in front of the Biograph laboratory building.

 One challenge to investigating this site is that the northern side of E 176th St was demolished to make way for the Cross Bronx Expressway.
 One casualty is this drug store (left) that once stood at the NW corner of E 176th and Marmion.
 The same store appears at back in view (8) (right), as Roscoe drags Buster (dressed in drag to do a stunt fall for Roscoe’s wife) west along E 176th towards Marmion – the building to their right was lost to the expressway.
 In the next scene view (7) below, Roscoe’s wife confronts him standing at the same corner, only looking east down E 176th along the surviving south side of the street.

 View (7) above looks east down E 176th from Marmion towards the extant Waterloo Apartments, both left of Roscoe, and the narrower apartment on the corner of Mohegan just to the right of Roscoe.

-While I have no direct photographic confirmation for (9) and (10) above, this is the only corner in the vicinity of the studio that had homes on the left side of the street and a large apartment on the right.
-The two scenes match the various maps and street slopes, and I’m confident this is correct.
-As further proof, the home adjacent to the studio office, seen below in 1913, has a similar low alternating fence design, and apparent gas lamp, as depicted in view (9).
+The above diagram shows why I first knew it was likely (9) and (10) above were filmed at the corner of Marmion and E 175th, the only corner in the vicinity of the studio that had homes on the left side of the street and a large apartment on the right.
+The two scenes match the various maps and street slopes.

 The home adjacent to the studio was replaced with a large apartment by 1921, but is now a vacant lot.
 The corner home (#825, see map above) is replaced by a large apartment still standing, while Buster’s 5 story corner apartment is now replaced with 2 story homes.
 Go figure.